ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 in terms of how to allocate bandwidth over time.
 Shorter periods allow networks to administer policies more tightly.
-Also, when circumstances change, applications are better able recover without exceeding limits for a significant time if they have exceeded limits.
+Also, when circumstances change, applications are better able to recover without exceeding limits for a significant time if they have exceeded limits.